Last Updated on May 16, 2022 by Anne-Marie

-But thanks to your handy pressure cooker, this potato soup takes only about an hour to make.
+Thanks to your handy pressure cooker, this creamy soup takes only about an hour to make.

 How to make Instant Pot potato soup

-1. Set your 6-quart (or larger) Instant Pot to the Sauté function.
+1. Set your 6-quart Instant Pot (or larger) to the Sauté setting.
 Add the bacon slices and cook until crispy.

 2. Remove the bacon and place the slices on to paper towel to drain.